Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{T}{he} ROC curve (receiver operating characteristic curve) depicts the performance of a classifier by illustrating the variation of its true positive rate (TPR) against its false positive rate (FPR) for different thresholds.
 Its widespread use extends to fields such as military, biology, medicine, and others.
-Within machine learning, the area under ROC curve~\cite{auc,aucsurvey}, commonly referred to as AUC, is frequently utilized as a measure of the model's classification ability, without the explicit setting of a threshold.
-Formally, AUC quantifies the probability of a random positive instance being ranked before a random negative instance.
-Its utility has led to AUC optimization becoming a prevalent solution for building threshold-independent ranking models.
+Within machine learning, the area under ROC curve~\cite{auc,a1,a2,aucsurvey}, commonly referred to as AUC, is frequently utilized as a measure of the model's classification ability, without the explicit setting of a threshold.
+Practically, AUC is robust to class imbalance problem and effectively depicts the ranking ability of the model.
+Its utility lead to AUC optimization~\cite{cortes2003auc,aucsurvey} becoming a prevalent solution for building models with high AUC performance.
+By optimizing AUC, the models can better deal with imbalanced data and achieve improved ranking performance.
 Research on AUC optimization covers topics ranging from effective batch optimization~\cite{Freund2003,joachims2005} to online optimization~\cite{aucgd,Zhao2011oam,solam}, theoretical properties~\cite{consistency,aucgeb}, and combination with deep learning~\cite{Liu2020,Yuan2022}, etc.

 Recently, studies on partial AUC (pAUC) have emerged, as researchers have argued that for certain tasks, only the TPR or FPR within a specific range is of interest~\cite{Narasimhan2013opauc}.
 Two major variations, One-way Partial AUC (OPAUC)~\cite{Narasimhan2013opauc} and Two-way Partial AUC (TPAUC)~\cite{Yang2019tpauc}, have been proposed, followed by studies on efficient optimization of such metrics~\cite{Cheng2019,Iwata2020sslpauc,Yang2021tpaucpie}.
 It has been demonstrated that the partial AUC is useful in many real-world tasks including gene detection~\cite{Liu2010bio}, speech processing~\cite{bai2020icassp}, etc.